sarissasteuten/MLQS/README.md

 # MLQS
-machine learning for the quantified self
+Machine learning for the quantified self
+Analyzed Data -> shows all graphs for each activity and the code to get those graphs